cortexrd/Knack-Toolkit-Library/README.md

 -   System Colors

-Now, let\'s go through each one and see what they can do, with the list of all available functions.
+In the next section, we'll go through each one and see what they can do, with the list of all available functions to you as a developer, if ever you're interested in trying out the more advanced features.

 ## Bootloader

-The bootloader is the entry point of all code, including KTL and your app-specific code, and does two things:
+The bootloader is the entry point of all code, including the KTL and your app-specific code.
+It is very technical, and the average user will not really need to understand most of it.
+Basically, it does two things:

 ### External library loading

-First, I wish to say a big ***\"thank you\"*** to **Soluntech** for their gracious permission to use a portion of their code to manage the dynamic library loading.
+First, I wish to say a big *\"thank you\"* to **Soluntech** for their gracious permission to use a portion of their code to manage the dynamic library loading.
 To be honest, I don\'t fully understand it, but it sure does a wonderful job, and allowed me to start the KTL project.
 In short, it uses a list of libraries your App will need, and automatically loads them with the Lazyload function.
 Don\'t worry, you don\'t need to understand all of this since the setup is already done.

 Normally, without the Bootloader, all your App code resides in the the Builder\'s Javascript pane.
-But when using it, you have another cool option of loading **MyAppCode.js** (for example) file locally, from your hard drive, just as if it was another library, being loaded at run-time.
-This means you can now code and save directly on your workstation, without having to copy/paste the code to the Builder every few seconds, for every change you make.
+But when using it, you have another cool option of loading **MyAppCode.js** (for example) file locally from your hard drive at run-time.
+This means you can now code and save directly on your workstation, without having to copy/paste the code to the Builder every time you want to test a change.

 ### Developing code locally